0xdorifto/nextjs-dashboard/README.md

 - How to create dynamic route segments with specific IDs.
 - How to use the React’s `useFormStatus` hook for optimistic updates.

+Server Actions allow for async code directly on server (no API).
+They are basically absctractions on POST, PATCH and DELETE requests.

+Progressive Enhancement makes forms work even if javascript is disabled on client.

+Zod is the de-facto typescript validation library.

+If a directory is wrapped in `[]` that means the route will be dynamic.
+Useful if you want a UUID in the route, for example.

+To create/edit an object, follow these steps:

+1. Create a form
+2. Create Server Action and invoke from form
+3. Extract `formData`
+4. Validate and prepare data for database
+5. Insert data and handle errors
+6. Revalidate cache and redirect back

 ## 13. Handling Errors

 - How to use the special `error.tsx` file to catch errors in your route segments, and show a fallback UI to the user.
 - How to use the notFound function and not-found file to handle 404 errors (for resources that don’t exist).

+In Next.js, redirect works by throwing an error, so it must be outside `try/catch`.

+`error.tsx` is a file used to make errors visible to users.

+`notFound()` throws a 404 error.

+`not-found.tsx` is displayed when there is a 404 error.

 ## 14. Improving Accessibility

 - How to use `eslint-plugin-jsx-a11y` with Next.js to implement accessibility best practices.
 - How to implement server-side form validation.
 - How to use the React `useFormState` hook to handle form errors, and display them to the user.

+ESLint can be used to catch accessibility problems.

+To improve accessibility, use:

+- Semantic HTML (`<input>` and `<option>` instead of `<div>`)
+- Labeling (`<label>` and `htmlFor`)
+- Focus outlines

+`aria-labels` are detected by screen readers

+Form validation can be client-side or server-side.
+Redundancy is always safer.

+For client-side validation, simply use `require` on forms for mandatory fields.

+For server-side validation:

+1. Setup Zod schemas with specific errors for each field
+2. Use it in Server Actions
+3. Use `useFormState` in the form

 ## 15. Adding Authentication